benbalter/benbalter.github.com/_posts/2020-08-10-tools-of-the-trade.md

 * **Who**: Team, stakeholders, the entire organization
 * **When**: Project plans, technical overviews, ADRs, team process, etc. - anything non-ephemeral and without an open/closed state
 * **Why**: Discoverability, auditability, permanence.

-### Google Docs
+### Google (and Office)

+Caveat emptor: Google Docs discovery is poor, as is understanding the state of a document once you discover it.
+Use Google docs (or Office) early in an idea's lifecycle, but burn it down as soon as possible and replace the content with a link to the canonical source to avoid confusion.

+#### Docs

 * **When**: Early ideation and definition (or in-meeting note taking), with the goal of ultimately memorializing the document in an issue or pull request for visibility and reach.
 Think of it as "top-of-the funnel collaboration".
 * **Who**: Small group of trusted stakeholders (grant access liberally to avoid contributor friction)
 * **Why**: Quick iteration cycles, collaborative editing

-*Caveat emptor: Google Docs discovery is poor, as is understanding the state of a document once you discover it.
-Use Google docs early in an idea's lifecycle, but burn it down as soon as possible and replace the content with a link to the canonical source to avoid confusion.*

-### Google Slides
+#### Slides

 * **When**: Briefings, proposals, and updates that summarize information captured by other means (e.g., Issues, Git).
 * **Who**: Leadership